nodesign/weioDoc/examples.md

 ```

 ##### Custom CSS style: myStyle.css
-This simple CSS shows you how to stylize your user interface :
+This simple CSS shows you how to stylize your user interface:

 ``` css
 p {